 The WEEE Centre team sets up collection centers, identifies the type and amount of electronics collected by matching the product with model and ID numbers, weighs each piece, destroys its data, and determines if they can provide a second life to the artifact.
 If not, the team separates the components, metals, plastics, and other materials for future use as raw inputs in smelting or in various manufacturing processes.

 Bonnie knows this is a profitable opportunity and is building a new future where our stuff isn’t simply pushed out of sight.
-Rather, it is managed meticulously by a company that has already created 5,000 jobs and is bringing awareness to the linked issues of climate change and e-waste across the African continent.
+Rather, it is managed meticulously by a company that has already created thousands of jobs and is bringing awareness to the linked issues of climate change and e-waste across the African continent.

 “You cannot be a sustainable company when your e-waste ends up in a river in an African country,” Bonnie says.
 And all the GHG accounting and net zero goals in the world won’t change that.